fredrikekre/MyLaTeX/README.md

 # myLaTeX
-Some useful latex packages to speed up typing
+Some commands to speed up typing.